Your student card also acts as your library card.

-All students may borrow up to 10 items at a time.
+You can use it to borrow up to 10 items at any one time.

-– Most items can be borrowed for 3 weeks and you can renew up to 4 times
+– Most items can be borrowed for up to 2 weeks, and can be renewed up to 8 times

 - Library Catalogue